Outdoor Hostel Adventure (OHA) is an educational program of the nonprofit 501(c)3 organization Hostelling International USA.

 - Broadening community participation through involvement of all members of the community in hostel travel, programs, and volunteer participation.

-For more than four decades, the Golden Gate Council of Hostelling International USA has developed and operated hostels and programs which encourage environmental exploration and cultural exchange for people of all ages.
+For more than four decades, Hostelling lnternational has developed and operated hostels and programs which encourage environmental exploration and cultural exchange for people of all ages in the Bay Area.

 The hostelling movement began in 1909, when Richard Schirrmann, a teacher in an industrialized city in Germany, began taking his students for overnight trips to the countryside for fresh air and to introduce them to the natural world.
 He utilized empty farm and school buildings to house them for his "wandering school," and thus the concept of student hostels was born.
 His town of Alteena donated the town castle to Mr. Schirrmann, to establish the first permanent hostel.
 A network of hostels for young people quickly grew in Germany and then spread to other European countries.